 I would give yourself a 110 minutes, two minutes per question to get used to that speed.
 Do them one at a time and then see how you did, score yourself on the first one.
 Maybe you got a 60, that’s okay.
 Go over the ones you got wrong and even the ones you got right because it gives you rationales.
 Give yourself some time, maybe study a little bit more on the weak areas.
 Then do practice exam B and then C.

 If you get the CPC Study Guide, they’ve got a little practice exam in there as well.
-What I feel is truly most like the real exam is the practice exams that they sell on their website A, B, and C. We have a 150 cpc exam questions printable PDF.
-You just print it and it has a little bubble form you can practice filling out.
+What I feel is truly most like the real exam is the practice exams that they sell on their website A, B, and C. We have a 150 cpc exam questions .
+You just take it online.
 It’s $37, but I would do that one last because that you would want to sit down, if you could at all, possibly you can five hours in a row to really simulate the exam.
 The goal is, you want to be getting an 85%; then you’re ready for the real exam.

 I’ve had many people call me, “Laureen, I didn’t pass.”
 I do one-on-one sessions with them and I’ll say, “OK.
 What were you getting on your practice exams?”
 “I don’t know.
 I kind of took them, I did okay.”
 So they didn’t do it in a timed way, they didn’t score themselves.
 If they score themselves, they said they did; I said, what was your score?
 They give me the numbers and I said, “That’s a 60.
 You need a 70 to pass the real exam.
 If you’re only getting a 60 on a practice exam how could you honestly expect to pass the real exam?”
 So, the practice exams would really help you a lot, so make that a key part of your strategy for passing this exam.

 More Related CPC Exam Tips